richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 |AVG|$$\sum_{i,j=0}^{N-1}  i\left(P_{i,j}\right)$$|Measure mean grey-levels|
 |VAR  |$$\sum_{i,j=0}^{N-1}  P_{i,j} \left( {i-μ_i} \right)^2 $$|Measure the spread of grey-levels|

-ASM = Angular Second Moment and IDM = Inverse Difference Moment.
-Pi,j refers to the probability of values i (labels of the columns) and j (labels of the rows) occurring in adjacent pixels in the original image within the pre-determined neighbourhood window.
-Regarding the GLCM Correlation, µ is mean and σ the standard deviation.

 To compute the GLCM metrics in GEE, a 8-bit grey-scale imagery is required.
 Although many approaches for selecting a single-band imagery for the GLCM textural analysis exist, including using an NDVI layer, a recent method by [Tassi  and Vizzari., 2020](https://doi.org/10.3390/rs12223776) leveraging the NIR, Red, and Blue bands was used.
 A linear combination of the bands was used as: <br>